dzackgarza/Notes/Class_Notes/Real Analysis/Chapter 8.md

 x \in N_\delta(p)-\theset{p} \implies f(x) = \sum_{k=0}^{n-1} \frac{f^{(k)}(p)}{k!}(x-p)^k + \frac{f^{(n)}(\xi)}{n!}(x-p)^n
 $$

+This can also be formulated using an integral for the remainder term
+> **Cauchy's Remainder Theorem**

 ## Convergence
 This is especially helpful if we know $\exists M$ such that for every $\xi \in (x,c)$, we have $f^{(n)}(\xi) \leq M$, so that the $n$th derivative of $f$ is bounded by $M$.
 This immediately translates to a uniform bound on the error of any given Taylor approximation using the above expression for the remainder term.